Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Comprehende a satísfação inenarravel que haverá, para os cinco dedos de um christão, em percorrer, palpar estas maravilhas macias;―mas tambem percebe que não é com o troco d'uma placa honesta de cinco tostões que se pagam as contas d'estes cherubins...

-You understand the inexpressible satisfaction there will be for the five fingers of a Christian in traversing, touching these soft wonders;—but you also realize that it is not with the change from a honest five-cent piece that one pays the bills of these cherubs...
+Understand the indescribable satisfaction that there will be, for the five fingers of a Christian, in exploring, feeling these soft wonders; - but also realize that it's not with the change of an honest five-cent coin that the bills of these cherubs are paid...

 Mas ellas possuem melhor, Theodoro: são os cabellos côr do ouro ou côr da treva, tendo assim nas suas tranças a apparencia emblematica das duas grandes tentações humanas―a fome do metal precioso e o conhecimento do absoluto transcendente.

-But they have better: they have hair the color of gold or the color of darkness, and in their braids they have the emblematic appearance of the two great human temptations—the hunger for precious metal and the knowledge of absolute transcendence.
+But they have something better, Theodoro: they have hair the color of gold or the color of darkness, thus having in their braids the emblematic appearance of the two great human temptations - the hunger for precious metal and the knowledge of the transcendent absolute.

 E ainda teem mais: são os braços côr de marmore, d'uma frescura de lirio orvalhado; são os seios, sobre os quaes o grande Praxiteles modelou a sua Taça, que é a linha mais pura e mais ídeal da Antiguidade....

-And they have yet more: their arms are the color of marble, with the freshness of dewdrops; their breasts, over which the great Praxiteles modeled his Bowl, are the purest and most ideal line of Antiquity...
+And they have even more: they have arms the color of marble, of a freshness of dew-soaked lily; they are the breasts, on which the great Praxiteles modeled his Cup, which is the purest and most ideal line of Antiquity...

 As conveniencias impedem-me de proseguir n'esta exposição radiosa das bellezas, que constituem o Fatal Feminino...

-Convenience prevents me from continuing this radiant exposition of the beauties that constitute the Fatal Feminine...
+Conveniences prevent me from continuing in this radiant exposition of the beauties that constitute the Fatal Feminine...

 De resto as suas pupillas já rebrilham....